Euphillya/Skyllia/readme.md

 ## Generation Island

-Each island will be generated on a single region file with distance region configurable !
+Each island will be generated on a single region file with distance region configurable!